-A Sole Proprietorship in Singapore, is the simplest form of business entity which is owned by only one owner who has absolute authority and responsibility for all assets and liabilities belonging to the business.
+A Sole Proprietorship in Singapore is the simplest form of business entity that is owned by only one owner.
+The company owner has absolute authority and responsibility for all assets and liabilities belonging to the business.
 There is no legal difference between the owner and the business entity, for example, the owner is personally responsible for the debts incurred in the mean of operating the business.
 It also cannot own a property in its name.

-Registration of a Sole Proprietorship can be done easily for a Singaporean or Singapore Permanent Resident; however for foreigners and overseas companies, they can only register a Sole Proprietorship with the appointment of a local resident manager.
+Registration of a Sole Proprietorship can be done easily for a Singaporean or Singapore Permanent Resident; however, for foreigners and overseas companies, they can only register a Sole Proprietorship with the appointment of a local resident manager.
 It is important to note that foreigners are unable to incorporate a company in Singapore without the assistance of a company registration service provider as well.
 It is important to find one that suits your needs and is able to provide you with the best support when you set up a company in Singapore.

 Who can Register a Sole Proprietorship in Singapore?

 - Individuals; a Singapore Citizen, Singapore Permanent Resident, or an Entrepass Holder who is at least 18 years of age

 - Foreigners / Foreign Entities

 - A local manager who is either a Singapore Citizen or Permanent Resident and is at least 21 years of age

 - A registered filing agent for submission of application

 In Singapore, prior to registration, the business name has to be approved by ACRA (Accounting and Corporate Regulatory Authority) before the Sole-Proprietorship can be registered.
 The requirements of the name are that:

 - It is not identical or similar to another existing Business Entity’s Name